Sarpy County Pardons Lawyers

 A pardon is different from a set-aside in that it does not void your conviction.
 Rather, if it's granted, it forgives your offense and restores your rights.

 The civil rights that may be restored include, but are not limited to:

 As with the process for pursuing a set-aside, to seek a pardon, you must file a petition.
 Your request must be submitted to the Board of Pardons, which will typically hold a hearing before deciding whether or not to approve it.

 You may petition for a pardon 10 years after you have completed your sentence for a felony conviction or 3 years after a misdemeanor.

-The process of obtaining a pardon can be lenghty.
-Our attorneys will be by your side throughout, providing sound advice and guidance.
+The process of obtaining a pardon can be lengthy.
+Our Nebraska pardon attorneys will be by your side throughout, providing sound advice and guidance.

 150 Years of Combined Experience

 Skilled Litigators Who Are Not Afraid to Go to Trial

 Accessible & Responsive Counsel